markrebhan/paprika/README.md

 Paprika
 =======

 `Paprika` is a lightweight Android ORM library that creates all necessary SQL mappings during compile time avoiding the bloat needed for run time reflection based ORM's.
-It is more flexible than other code generated ORM's because the developer is in full control of how the objects should look and behave allowing the data objects to be reused for other data model tasks such as serialization.
+It is more flexible than other code generated ORM's because the developer is in full control of how the objects should look and behave allowing the data objects to be reused for other data model tasks.
+The library supports using `Parcelable` on your data models for any data marshalling needs within an application.

 ### Example